opsani/co-http/k8s/README.md

 ## Connect to your cluster

 1. `kubectx` should display the cluster name, highlighted.
-2. `k9s` should start the commandline GUI you will use to monitor the cluster.
+2. `k9s` should start the command-line GUI you will use to monitor the cluster.

 ## Deploy the 3-component app